gopikrishnangs44/IGRApy/README.md

 data = IGRA.igra(file_path, stat=['INM00043003'], save=True, save_dir='path_to_the_folder_for_output')

-An xarrray with tep provided dataset will be saved to the variable 'data'.
+(An xarrray with the provided dataset will be saved to the variable 'data'.)

 **Description**